MicrosoftDocs/azure-docs/articles/digital-twins/how-to-provision-using-device-provisioning-service.md

 ### Add a function to retire with IoT Hub lifecycle events

-Inside your function app project that you created in the [prerequisites section](#prerequisites), you'll create a new function to retire an existing device using IoT Hub lifecycle events.
+Inside your function app project that you created in the [Prerequisites section](#prerequisites), you'll create a new function to retire an existing device using IoT Hub lifecycle events.

 For more about lifecycle events, see [IoT Hub Non-telemetry events](../iot-hub/iot-hub-devguide-messages-d2c.md#non-telemetry-events).
 For more information about using Event Hubs with Azure functions, see [Azure Event Hubs trigger for Azure Functions](../azure-functions/functions-bindings-event-hubs-trigger.md).